This is the multi-page printable view of this section. Click here to print.

 File formatsJSON, RDF/XML, YAML, Tag-ValueJSON, XML

-Primary usersLegal teams, open source management organizationsSecurity teams, DevOps engineers
+Typical usersLegal teams, open source program officesSecurity teams, DevOps engineers

-SKT recommendationWhen license verification is the main goalWhen security vulnerability management is the main goal
+SKT recommendationWhen license verification is the main goalWhen vulnerability management is the main goal

 Conversion tools are available between SPDX and CycloneDX.